Content Security Through Platform Leadership

 By Andrew Patterson

-Focusing on security from the very inception of a system is proving more crucial than ever today
+Focusing on security from the very inception of a system is proving more crucial today than ever before.

 Abstract: As technologies evolve, requirements and architectural needs evolve in unpredictable ways.
 Platforms need to be flexible to take these future changes into consideration and meet stakeholders’ requirements.
 There is an intrinsic challenge that requires a willingness to give up what is best for a single player and adopt what is best for the system.